Subscribe

 • Lymphoma.
 Pets are at risk of lymphoma due to exposure to glyphosate residue in commercial pet food.
 The use of professionally applied lawn care pesticides raised the risk of lymphomas in dogs by 70%, according to an older study.
 Home lawn pesticides have also been linked to cancer, nervous system issues, and other conditions in cats and dogs.

 • Bladder cancer.
-Scottish terriers exposed to herbicides were four to seven times as likely to develop bladder cancer.
+Scottish terriers exposed to herbicides were 4-7 times as likely to develop bladder cancer.

 Interestingly, many of the studies we read did not find the same correlation between flea products and adverse effects for pets though “old-school” flea medications may be harmful.
 Our veterinarians generally discourage the use of flea shampoos and some flea powders and recommend medication instead for fleas and ticks.